How to Build a Draft League POKEMON Team

 Setup Sweep

-One Pokémon sets up (Dragon Dance, Swords Dance), cleans up weakened threats.
+One POKEMON sets up (Dragon Dance, Swords Dance), cleans up weakened threats.
 Needs hazards and chip damage support.
+The most common win condition in Draft League because it's reliable when the opponent has already used their check to that POKEMON.

 Hazard Stack + Wallbreaker